netaaviram/DPLL_FLB/README.md

 # DPLL_FLB
-Includes all the files and documentation for the final project of FLB (Fast Logic Block) as a part of a digital PLL.
+This repository includes all the files and documentation for the final project of FLB (Fast Logic Block) as a part of a digital PLL.